-- 7.9.
-NOTE 9: Key Sites - 7.9.1.
-Key WIS sites are those sites, which based on spacing and site access must be protected to meet the 60-mile Transport Canada inspection guidelines.
-This designation applies when multiple adjacent sites fail or are at risk due to storm conditions or power failures. - 7.9.2.
-Trains must stop and inspect manually if they have traveled 60 miles without an inspection. - 7.10.
-NOTE 10: Hot Bearing Disable Instructions - 7.10.1.DHP2000 sites Single intermittent HB alarm Presently there exists no simple method to disable a bearing scanner.
-The GBO that is issued to trains advising that the Hot Bearing portion is removed from service will allow the train crew to ignore any Hot Bearing Alarms.
-This method is appropriate for situations where the site is producing a few intermittent HB alarms. - 7.10.2.
-DHP2000 sites Multiple HB alarms For situations where the site is generating multiple HB alarms, the talker will broadcast a series of tones for the subsequent alarms.
-The message broadcast at the end of the train will be "MULTIPLE ALARMS", with no indication of axle# to inspect.
+- 7.10.1.DHP2000 sites Single intermittent HB alarm Presently there exists no simple method to disable a bearing scanner.
+The GBO issued to trains advising that the Hot Bearing portion is removed from service will allow the train crew to ignore any Hot Bearing Alarms.
+This method is appropriate for situations where the site is producing a few intermittent HB alarms. - 7.10.2.DHP2000 sites Multiple HB alarms For situations where the site generates multiple HB alarms, the talker will broadcast a series of tones for the subsequent alarms.
+The message broadcast at the end of the train will be "MULTIPLE ALARMS," with no indication of axle# to inspect.
 Any valid DED alarms will be announced by a double tone, the same as the HB defect.
 Any Hot Wheel defects will be announced by a single tone.
 Any valid DED or HW alarms will be masked by the non-valid HB alarms.
 This series of tones produced by the talker will be confusing to the crew.
 They may assume the GBO allows them to disregard the talker message.
-If they decide to stop and inspect, they will have to walk the entire train, resulting in an extended delay.
+If they decide to stop and inspect, they must walk the entire train, resulting in an extended delay.
 This clearly opposes the intention of issuing the GBO.
-THEREFORE, WHEN A SITE IS GENERATING MULTIPLE HB ALARMS, THE ENTIRE SITE MUST BE REMOVED FROM SERVICE. - 7.10.3.
-STC Sentry sites Single intermittent HB alarm There exists no simple method to disable the HB portion of the Sentry system.
+THEREFORE, WHEN A SITE IS GENERATING MULTIPLE HB ALARMS.
+THE ENTIRE SITE MUST BE REMOVED FROM SERVICE. - 7.10.3.STC Sentry sites Single intermittent HB alarm There exists no simple method to disable the HB portion of the Sentry system.
 This option does not presently exist in the System options.
-The GBO that is issued to trains advising that the Hot Bearing portion is removed from service will allow the train crew to ignore any Hot Bearing Alarms.
+The GBO issued to trains advising that the Hot Bearing portion is removed from service will allow the train crew to ignore any Hot Bearing Alarms.
 This method is appropriate for situations where the site is producing a few intermittent HB alarms.
-Any DED or HW alarms have high probability of being announced and handled correctly.
+Any DED or HW alarms have a high probability of being announced and handled correctly.

-- 7.10.4.
-STC Sentry sites Multiple HB alarms For situations where the site is generating multiple HB alarms, the talker will broadcast a series of tones for the subsequent alarms.
-The message broadcast at the end of the train will be "MULTIPLE ALARMS", with no indication of axle# to inspect.
+- 7.10.4.STC Sentry sites Multiple HB alarms For situations where the site generates multiple HB alarms, the talker will broadcast a series of tones for the subsequent alarms.
+The message broadcast at the end of the train will be "MULTIPLE ALARMS," with no indication of axle# to inspect.
 Any valid DED alarms will be announced by a double tone, the same as the HB defect.
 Any Hot Wheel defects will be announced by a single tone.
 Any valid DED or HW alarms will be masked by the non-valid HB alarms.
 This series of tones produced by the talker will be confusing to the crew.
 They may assume the GBO allows them to disregard the talker message.
-If they decide to stop and inspect, they will have to walk the entire train, resulting in an extended delay.
+If they decide to stop and inspect, they must walk the entire train, resulting in an extended delay.
 This clearly opposes the intention of issuing the GBO.
-THEREFORE, WHEN A SITE IS GENERATING MULTIPLE HB ALARMS, THE ENTIRE SITE MUST BE REMOVED FROM SERVICE. - 7.10.5.
-GETS (Progress Rail) Sites the uHBD system configuration provides an Enable/Disable function to turn off the HB portion only.
-This is used at locations installed for Cold Wheel Detection. - 7.10.6 For GETS/Progress Rail sites, the HB system is disabled by changing the configuration of the uHBD box.
-Connect a laptop to COM3 and enter the following commands:
+THEREFORE, WHEN A SITE IS GENERATING MULTIPLE HB ALARMS, THE ENTIRE SITE MUST BE REMOVED FROM SERVICE. - 7.10.5.GETS (Progress Rail) Sites the uHBD system configuration provides an Enable/Disable function to turn off the HB portion only.
+This is used at locations installed for Cold Wheel Detection. - 7.10.6.For GETS/Progress Rail sites, the HB system is disabled by changing the configuration of the uHBD box.
+Connect a laptop to COM3 and enter the following commands: - ms <ENTER> password is supervisor - equip <ENTER> - s <ENTER> (this toggles the enable/disable status) - e <ENTER> (this exits the menu)